PeacePeters/Predictive-Analytics-for-Business/catalog-demand-prediction/README.md

 ▫ The costs of printing and distributing is $6.50 per catalog.

 ▫ The average gross margin (price-cost) on all products sold through the catalog is 50%.

+Looking at the data available in p1-customers.xlsx, we can see we have past data on Avg_Sales_Amount which is the average sales amount generated in the last catalog sent.
+Since we are predicting sales in order to get our expected profit, our target variable is Avg_Sales_Amount and it is a continuous numeric variable.
+Therefore, we will apply a Linear Regression model to solve our problem.
+In examining our data for better understanding, we can see that the information of each customer on <i>Customer_Segment</i>,<i> City</i>, Avg_Num_Products_Purchased & X_Years_as_Customer are likely the important factors in predicting the sales amount.
+Therefore, these are the potential predictor variables for our analysis.

+### Analysis, Modeling, and Validation